vanessacleary/vanessacleary-Ms1-2021/README.md

   * It's also a sans-serif font which is more accessible for people with dyslexia.
 Sans-serif is the back-up font if Nunito fails.

 **Imagery**
 * All images on the website are of professional quality and fully licensed.
-All images were taken from [Unsplash](https://unsplash.com/) or [Google images](https://images.google.com/) Please see 'Credits' section for more information on licenses.
+All images were taken from [Unsplash](https://unsplash.com/) or [Google images](https://images.google.com/) Please see ['Credits](#Credits) section for more information on licenses.

 ## Features